Isumairuu/drton/README.md

-# darija-compiler
+# drton
-**NAME** is a mini-compiler for a programming language written in *[Darija](https://en.wikipedia.org/wiki/Moroccan_Arabic)*.
+**drton** is a mini-compiler for a programming language written in *[Darija](https://en.wikipedia.org/wiki/Moroccan_Arabic)*.
-This mini-compiler will include its own lexical, syntactic and semantic analyzer, it is based on Python, that serves as an intermediate language to generate the machine language.
+This mini-compiler has its own lexical, syntactic and semantic analyzer.
+It is based on mostly on Python, which is also used as an intermediate language to generate the machine language by using python [ply](https://www.dabeaz.com/ply/).

-## Requirements
+## Requirements:
-* Python3
+* Python (v3.7+)
-* Python ply
+* Python ply `pip install ply`

+## Use:
+You can start using it by using the following commands:
+* `python parser.py` for interpreted mode
+* `python parser.py file.dr` to compile a file

 ## Keywords (and equivalent in python):
 Keyword | Python